-Regardless of whether you choose a quality jump program or design your own based on the principles you are about to learn in this article, it is vital that you bring 100% focus and determination day in day out for the entire duration of the program.
+Regardless of whether you choose one of the many proven jump programs or design your own based on the principles you are about to learn in this article, it is vital that you bring 100% focus and determination day in day out for the entire duration of the program.

 When training for vertical jump enhancement it is important to remember that you are not aiming for cardiovascular fatigue, but improved performance.

-Forget silly programs that require ridiculous amounts of jump repetitions and sub maximal jumps.
+Forget silly jump programs (like Air Alert) that require ridiculous amounts of jump repetitions and sub maximal jumps.